12Balu34/ansible-for-nsxt-docs/docs/source/nsxt/nsxt_upgrade_pre_post_checks_facts_module.rst

 Synopsis
 --------
-- Get the pre and post upgrade checks.
+- Get the pre and post upgrade checks